-Dayton is a blue-collar town, with 36.60% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Dayton, you'll notice that it is more blue-collar than most other communities in America.
+36.60% of Dayton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Dayton is a borough of managers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Dayton who work in management occupations (18.56%), maintenance occupations (13.40%), and business and financial occupations (6.19%).

 Residents will find that the borough is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Dayton is worth considering.

-As is often the case in a small borough, Dayton doesn't have a public transportation system that people use for their commute.
+Dayton is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of people in Dayton with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.59% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Dayton is quite a bit lower than the national average among all cities of 21.84%: just 12.59% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Dayton in 2022 was $22,497, which is low income relative to Pennsylvania and the nation.
 This equates to an annual income of $89,988 for a family of four.
 However, Dayton contains both very wealthy and poor people as well.